 Nikki Zimmerman’s life was a dream.
 A beautiful home, a successful husband, good friends, a precocious three-year-old son—and at last, a new baby girl, Riley.
-But all that changed with a diagnosis that is every mother’s nightmare: Riley would not reach her first birthday.
+But all that changed.

 A Life With Riley is simultaneously heart-warming and heart-rending.
 It follows the twists and turns of a medical mystery, while showing how the power of maternal instinct can turn a young, inexperienced mother into a ferocious warrior—a woman who bucks the educational system, fights her way through a medical quagmire, overcomes her prejudice against alternative medicine, psychics, and astrologers, and learns to let go of the importance of being “normal.”

-Brutally honest and emotionally revealing, A Life With Riley lets you walk in Nikki’s footsteps, from the nation’s most prestigious hospitals to rural India to a world-famous mystic in Brazil.
-A Life with Riley will help you see the world through a different lens, and change the way you think about how society cares—or fails to care—for the most vulnerable among us.
+Honest and revealing, A Life With Riley lets you walk in Nikki’s footsteps, from the nation’s most prestigious hospitals to rural India to a world-famous mystic in Brazil.
+A Life with Riley will help you see the world through a different lens.

 Submit your review